-6. Where the effect of an amendment (or amendments) to a Hybrid Bill, if agreed to, would be that the Hybrid Bill would require a resolution under this Rule which it would not otherwise require, no proceedings may be taken on the amendment (or amendments) unless the Parliament has agreed to a motion for such a resolution.
+6. Where the effect of an amendment (or amendments) to a Hybrid Bill, if agreed to, would be that the Hybrid Bill would require a resolution under this Rule which it would not otherwise require, no proceedings

 7. Only the member in charge of the Hybrid Bill or another member of the Scottish Government or a junior Scottish Minister may give notice of a motion for a Financial Resolution.
 The motion may be moved only by the member in charge of the Hybrid Bill, another member of the Scottish Government or junior Scottish Minister, whether or not that person has given notice of it or indicated support for it.
 Such a motion may not be amended.